 I went to college in western Pennsylvania at the small and confusingly named Indiana University of Pennsylvania.
 Our school was about 30 miles south of Punxsutawney, home of the illustrious Punxsutawney Phil, the most famous groundhog in America.
 In 1992, my friends Faith, Bill, Chris and I made a pilgrimage to this woodchuck Mecca because we were young, stupid and wanted to experience the hype first-hand, especially since it was so close.
 At 3:00am on February 2nd, the four of us piled into Chris's late-model sedan and hit the road fueled by uncooked Pop-Tarts, the B-52's album "Whammy" and a healthy dose of absurdity.

-When the first weak glimmers of winter light bled over the horizon, there was a ripple of activity on the stage where the (ahem) ceremony was to take place.
-Men in top hats started assembling around what looked like a large papier-mache' tree stump.
+When the first weak glimmers of winter light bled over the horizon, there was a ripple of activity on the stage where the ceremony was to take place.
+Men in top hats started assembling around a large tree stump on the stage.
 A van pulled up to the side of the stage, for what I imagined to be another big-wig or perhaps a visiting Hollywood actor.
 More time passed and finally the PA system crackled to life.
 Cheers erupted from the crowd as the men in top hats were introduced.
 They were all local officials, city council members, etc. They were also a distraction.
-A local let us know that at that moment, there were groundhog wranglers stuffing Punxsutawney Phil into the the sad-looking model tree stump from under the stage.
+A local let us know that at that moment, there were groundhog wranglers stuffing Punxsutawney Phil into the tree stump from under the stage.
 He also told us that only a few years before, on one of the coldest recorded Groundhog's Days, they put poor Phil into the log too early and he froze to death.
 The Punxsutawney Phil that we were (hopefully) about to see was one of a long line of predecessors, since the beginning of the silliness in 1887.

 He smiled with a hint of sympathy and told us that he had already had breakfast at the very restaurant where we were headed.
 He strongly recommended that we have the toast, he then complimented Faith on her hat, shook our hands and turned to pay for his souvenirs.